 New York City On a Budget

-The city is famously where you will find Ellis Island, which is the historical gateway for immigration to the United States.
+The city is where you will find the famous Ellis Island, which is the historical gateway for immigration to the United States.
 New York City's influence touches commerce, finance, media, art, technology and entertainment globally.
 It is also a center for international diplomacy and a financial capital for the world.